MicrosoftDocs/dynamics-365-fraud-protection/content/promocode-redemption-error.md

 ms.custom:
 ---

-# Troubleshoot - Promotion code redemption errors
+# Troubleshoot - Promotion code redemption error
 ## Cause: Trial account blocked by company policy

 When attempting to redeem a Fraud Protection promotion code, a global administrator may encounter the following error: